What Are The Symptoms of a Neurogenic Bladder?

 Urology Of Greater Atlanta

-Neurogenic bladder is a term used to describe a number of different urinary conditions where a person has bladder control problems due to a brain, spinal cord, or nerve problem.
+Neurogenic bladder is a term used to describe several different urinary conditions where a person has bladder control problems due to a brain, spinal cord, or nerve problem.

 What Causes Neurogenic Bladder?

-Neurogenic bladder symptoms may include one or more of the following:
+Neurogenic bladder dysfunction symptoms may include one or more of the following:

 - Incontinence with Overactive Bladder (OAB)